-The members of TRE's Board collectively possess appropriate qualifications, experience and knowledge about at least:
+The members of the Board collectively possess appropriate qualifications, experience and knowledge about at least:

 - insurance and financial markets;

 - business strategy and business model;

 - system of governance;

+- risk management;

 - financial and actuarial analysis; and

 - regulatory framework and requirements.

 TRE ensures that senior management and key function holders are at all times fit and proper persons.